Skip to content

 keychain-access-groupsSecure credential storage

-temporary-exception.sbplDiscord IPC socket access
+temporary-exception.sbplDiscord IPC socket access (narrowed to specific socket path in v1.0.1)

 Network Security